jwestgard/inst326/modules/module10/modules_testing.md

 * But they can conveniently be activated by running the module directly
 :::

+#

 ## Examples (Name Equals Main)

 ::: left

-Imagine a function designed to evaluate whether or not a number is prime.
+Imagine a function designed to evaluate whether or not a number is prime:
 :::

 ``` {.python .numberLines}